databricks/spark-redshift/tutorial/README.md

 Prior to the introduction of spark-redshift, Spark’s JDBC data source was the only way for Spark users to read data from Redshift.
 While this method is adequate when running queries returning a small number of rows (order of 100’s), it is too slow when handling large scale data.
 The reason being that JDBC provides a ResultSet based approach where rows are retrieved in a single thread in small batches.
 Furthermore, the use of JDBC to store large datasets in Redshift is only practical when data needs to be moved between tables inside a Redshift database.
 The JDBC based INSERT/UPDATE queries are only practical for small updates to Redshift tables.
 For users hoping to load or store large volumes of data from Redshift, JDBC leaves much to be desired in terms of performance and throughput.

 This tutorial will provide a hand-on experience in using the spark-redshift package from your local development environment.
+It will also provide a deep dive into the implementation details of spark-redshift which will enable you to gain a deeper understanding of why spark-redshift provides a high performance alternative to plain JDBC based approach to interacting with Redshift from Spark.

 ##Prepare the Redshift database##